fbpx

 Skagit Valley

-Skagit Valley is a fertile and picturesque valley located just a short drive from Seattle, making it a popular day trip destination.
+Skagit Valley is a fertile and picturesque valley just a short drive from Seattle, making it a popular day trip destination.

-Snow Geese Feeding Snow Mountains Skagit Valley Washington
+17 Must-Take Seattle Day Trips: Snow Geese Feeding Snow Mountains Skagit Valley Washington

 Photographers come from all over to snap photos of the snow geese.